The best Prime Day deals on Alexa devices, from Echo dots to Ring doorbells

 Amazon Fire HD 8 kids tablet with BuddyPhones bluetooth headset: Was £192.97, now £107.97, Amazon.co.uk

-If your kids have been on your case for an Amazon Fire, you might be about to make their day, as Amazon have got a deal on something even better.
+If your kids have been on your case for an Amazon Fire, you might be about to make their day, as Amazon has got a deal on something even better.
 The Fire HD 8 isn’t the newest version (the Fire HD 10 pro was released last year - £119.99, Amazon.co.uk), but it still features all that’s great about the kids’ tablets, including travel mode, study mode and a one-year subscription to Amazon Kids+.
 But the bonus here is the bundle - you can now get the Fire HD 8 kids tablet with a BuddyPhones playtime bluetooth headset (basically the kids’ version of AirPods!).
 The award-winning headphones are made especially to provide safe listening for your little ones at the WHO-recommended level of 85dB.
 And for the big day, this bundle has been knocked down from £192.97 to £107.97, a saving of almost 50 per cent.

 Blink outdoor HD security camera and Echo show 5: Was £164.98, now £54.99, Amazon.co.uk